Updated August 2023

-Maybe it's because I grew up in retail, where my parents insisted we treat customers the way Mom and Daddy wanted to be treated when they were shopping, but I've always been focused on working smart for clients and exceeding their expectations.
-(Of course, the latter isn't always possible, but you can't go wrong trying).
+Maybe it's because I grew up in retail, where Mom and Daddy insisted we treat customers the way we wanted to be treated when we were shopping, but I've always been focused on customer experience as an agency owner.

 The Golden Rule is good business